The York Plan

 The York County History Center recently conducted preliminary research to map out the companies that participated in the York Plan initiative.
 This map is meant to give a window into the various companies that participated in the York Plan, and where in the county they were located at the time.
 More than 400 companies participated in the York Plan.
 However, many were not sufficiently documented to display.
 Therefore, these 78 primary and sub-contractors are pinned, to tell the story of York County industry in World War II and the dramatic shift in production and organization that was made by participating companies for the betterment of their country.

-Mobile device users may want to use this link for optimal performance – The York Plan.
+For mobile device users, and those that wish for a full screen experience, use this link for optimal performance – The York Plan.

 All information gathered from the York County History Center Library & Archives, unless otherwise noted.